FlamesX-128/codember.dev/week-004/README.md

-Challenge 4: Dude, I lost my password
+Challenge 5: Battle Royale of libraries and frameworks

 Problem

-A friend bought 5 BitCoins in 2008.
-The problem is that he had it in a digital wallet... and he doesn't remember the password!

-He asked us for help.
-And he gave us some clues:

-- It's a 5-digit password.
-- The password has the number 5 repeated at least two times.
-- The number to the right is always greater than or equal to the one on the left.

-He gave us some examples:
-55678 is correct, it fulfills everything
-12555 is correct, it fulfills everything
-55555 is correct, it fulfills everything
-12345 is incorrect, it does not have the 5 repeated.
-57775 is incorrect, the numbers do not go in increasing order

-He says that the password is between the numbers 11098 and 98123.
-Can we tell him how many numbers fulfill those rules within that range?
+There are so many frameworks and libraries that we don't know what to use.
+So a committee has decided to make a kind of Hunger Games to decide which technology stays.

+They have put all the technologies in a circle in a random order.
+The technology in index 0 starts killing the one that is just to the right (index + 1).

+The next turn is for the next technology alive that is to the right of the one that just died.
+And so on until only one remains.
+Look at this example of a group of 10 technologies, step by step:

+         5
+      6     4
+   7           3
+   8           2
+      9     1
+         0

+0 kills 1
+2 kills 3
+4 kills 5
+6 kills 7
+8 kills 9

+         X
+     6      4
+   X           X
+   8           2
+      X     X
+         0

+0 kills 2
+4 kills 6
+8 kills 0

+         X
+     X      4
+   X           X
+   8           X
+      X     X
+         X

+4 kills 8

+         X
+     X      4
+   X           X
+   X           X
+      X     X
+         X
+The technology in index 4 is the one that survives.

+Now, to prove that we are capable of creating an algorithm that works, we have the list of patrons of the midudev community: https://codember.dev/mecenas.json

+You have to create an algorithm that tells us which user would survive using the same system.

 How to submit the solution
-Send the solution with the command "submit", and the number of passwords that fulfill the criteria along with the password that is in the index 55 of the list of valid passwords, separated by a hyphen.
-For example:
+Send the solution with the command "submit", and the index of the person who survives and their username, separated by a hyphen.

-For example, for 87 results and the password 35522 in position 55 it would be:
+For example, if the user who survives is facundopacua and is in index 8 it would be:

-$ submit 87-35522
+$ submit facundocapua-8